anwaldt/SPRAWL/doc/docs/user_services.md

 The SC Sprawl and Multi Site Server services rely on the SPRAWL repo to be found under ~/SPRAWL/.

+## Installation

+The `install.sh` script in the systemd directory installs all service files to `/usr/lib/systemd/user/`.
+So all service files should be user services.

 ## Configuration

 All SPRAWL related configuration is located in `~/.sprawl/`.